 7) Revealing vulnerability means consciously showing other people the risks you’ve acknowledged to yourself.
 Here are three ways you might reveal vulnerability:

 - Revealing while fighting: “Darling, I have to work 12 hours a day or else I’ll lose my job and won’t be able to support us, and I couldn’t stand that!”
-(As in this example, revealing while fighting often means denying responsibility: “I have to.”)
+(As in this example, revealing while fighting often means denying responsibility with the claim “I have to”)

 - Revealing while collapsing: “Boss!
 I’m so scared of losing my job, I can’t even get any work done.
 Promise you’ll never fire me?”
 (Revealing while collapsing often means asking someone else to rescue you from the vulnerability.)